kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 2. moves up, and
 3. shrinks then disappears.

-This creates the effect of him spinnin off into space and disappearing.
+This creates the effect of him spinning off into space and disappearing.
 This trick is very important in ScratchJr.

-{% include niceimage-galleryNoTables.html folder="/scratchProjects/Y1R17Outerspace/" %}
+{% include niceimage-galleryNoTableweserve.html folder="/scratchProjects/Y1R17Outerspace/" %}